ditchfieldcaleb/stock-project/README.md

 The main test file is `FunctionalSpec.scala`

+There are currently 10 tests, 2 which came default to the websocket starter example.

+There are 7 tests left to impelement as of this commit.

 ## Some Details

 Stock prices are fetched from <https://iexcloud.io>.
 I've created an account, so the api key located in `/app/stocks/Stock.scala is my own.` You should replace this API key with yours.